MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-notifications.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FBCTech%2Fmaster%2Fsamples%2FAppInsights%2FAlerts%2FAlertingLogicAppTemplates%2FActionFailedEnvironmentUpdate.json)

-##### Example: Post adaptive card in Teams channel for each available environment update
+##### Example: Post adaptive cards in Teams for each available environment update

-This Logic App queries Application Insights every number of minutes (specified in the deployment) and posts an adaptive card to a given Microsoft Teams channel for every environment that has an update available.
-Based on the user choice, the Logic App will call Business Central Admin Center API using an authorized S2S AAD app (configuration details specified in the deployment).
+This Logic App queries Application Insights every number of minutes (specified in the deployment) and posts an adaptive card to a specified Microsoft Teams channel for each environment that has an update available.
+Based on the user's choice, the Logic App will call the Business Central admin center API using an authorized service-to-service Azure Active Directory app (configuration details specified in the deployment).
 The adaptive card gives the user four choices:

-- Schedule the update as soon as possible ("Run Now"), and allowing update to start outside of the update window for the environment.
+- Schedule the update as soon as possible ("Run Now"), and allow the update to start outside of the update window for the environment
-- Reschedule the update for a given day.
+- Reschedule the update to a specified other day
-- Ignore information about the update and close the card.
+- Ignore information about the update and close the card
-- Open Admin Center UI.
+- Open the admin center

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FBCTech%2Fmaster%2Fsamples%2FAppInsights%2FAlerts%2FAlertingLogicAppTemplates%2FS2SAppsEnvironmentUpdateAdaptiveCard.json)